edxmorgan/pyudk/README.md

 # pyUdK

-This library provides Udwadia Kalaba constrained parameters and force quantities functionality for Python 3 out of the box.
+This library provides Udwadia Kalaba constrained parameters and force quantities for Python 3 out of the box.
 The usage is mostly based on numpy and sympy library.

 ## Installation